The enjoyment from a good cookie cannot be understated. Here's where to find one (or many).

 4500 E. Speedway Blvd., Ste.
 41

-Dedicated whips up all kinds of gluten-free cookies, including their Peanut Butter Cookie with that ultra smooth and creamy texture.
+Dedicated whips up all kinds of gluten-free cookies, including their Peanut Butter Cookie with that smooth and creamy texture.

 Then there’s the Snickerdoodle, topped with cinnamon and sugar for a classic, crumbly bite.